 Over 95% of town water is also used for washing, cleaning, flushing toilets and other uses with only a small percentage actually used for drinking.
 It is therefore difficult, expensive and not necessary to treat all of the water used to the highest possible standard when such a small percentage is actually used for drinking.

-The following water quality analysis have been obtained from local water supply authorities i.e. Sydney Water, ACTEWAGL, Melbourne Water, Brisbane City Council, etc., based on actual water testing carried out during 2008 and 2009.
+The following water quality analysis have been obtained from local water supply authorities i.e. Sydney Water, ACTEWAGL, Melbourne Water, Brisbane City Council, etc., based on actual water testing carried out over the previous decade.

 The Brisbane drinking water supply is drawn from various water storages located around Brisbane and the Gold Coast.
 The water for the city is treated by 3 water treatment plants; North Pine, Mt Crosby Eastbank and Mt Cosby Westbank before being distributed throughout the city and surrounds.